zacharykstine/zacharykstine.github.io/_posts/2024-04-13-ai_needs_the_humanities.md

 # Consider making this a part 1 post and update it each week with the next part.
 Or just finish the whole thing over a week and post it all at once i guess.

 # AI Needs the Humanities
+## Primary argument: AI tells us that the ability to navigate an uncertain environment is to develop good models of how the environment works, to have evaluation functions that align with what we care about, and to encourage exploration beyond what is quanitfiably useful.
+Right now, we are collectively losing one of our most powerful engines of progress in our ability to 1) understand how the world works (transition models) and 2) clarify and interrogate values (ie, evaluation and exploration), which is the broad liberal arts education.
+This is true for all fields (eg, in computer sci, the shift to become a job training program vs science training), but this disaster is, right now, particularly dire for the humanities (but also some social sciences, mathematics outside of clear business uses, etc.).
 # Primary points:

 # 1. Hook and framing (which *could* be totally distinct from motivation, which could better function as a nice conclusion capped off with a motivating call to action (but avoid being overly specific with actions to avoid coming across as preachy